 Through the creation of OAC, the Government of Ontario has played a critical leadership role in enabling the arts to thrive in this province.
 Public appreciation for the arts has grown as our province continues to prosper, our population continues to increase, and artists seek to express who we are.

 The arts enrich the life of every Ontarian.
 The OAC invests in the arts community for the enjoyment and benefit of all Ontarians.
-The OAC reports to the Ontario Legislature via the Ministry of Tourism, Culture and Sport.
+The OAC reports to the Ontario Legislature via the Ministry of Heritage, Sport, Tourism and Culture Industries.

 The OAC board of directors is made up of volunteers appointed by the government of the day whose collective experience is in the arts, education, business and the professions.
 They ensure that OAC operates with accountability and transparency and reflects the diversity of Ontario’s arts community.
 Among them, OAC’s current board members have either served on the boards of or been involved in more than 40 arts-related organizations covering most arts disciplines.